Unsourced Random Access: A Comprehensive Survey: URA over Fading Channels

-The performance of different coding schemes in the single-antenna fading URA is compared in Fig. \ref{Fig_Preliminary_Fading} assuming $n = 30000$, $B = 100$, and $\epsilon = 0.1$.
-The CCS-based scheme in \textit{Andreev et al., 2022} exhibits lower energy efficiency compared to the other ones since it employs a sub-optimal coding scheme, while others use strong channel codes such as LDPC or polar codes.
-The performance of the LDPC-based scheme with joint decoding in \textit{Kowshik et al., 2020 } is inferior to that of the ones in \textit{Pradhan et al., 2022, Kowshik et al., 2019, Andreev et al., 2020}, which can be attributed to the absence of an efficient SIC block in this LDPC-based scheme.
-On the other hand, the TIN-SIC approach in \textit{Kowshik et al., 2019, Andreev et al., 2020} offers a better performance as it allows the receiver to recover the messages of users with a stronger fading coefficient, subtract their effects, and decode the remaining users in subsequent iterations, especially when it is combined with polar coding as in \textit{Andreev et al., 2020}.
-Nevertheless, the TIN-SIC scheme in \textit{Andreev et al., 2020} is outperformed by the spreading based scheme in \textit{Nassaji et al., 2022}, and the ODMA-based scheme employing polar codes in \textit{Ozates et al., 2024}, offering the best performance among the proposed schemes for single-antenna fading case.
+The performance of different coding schemes developed for URA over single-antenna fading channels is compared in Fig. \ref{Fig_Preliminary_Fading} assuming $n = 30000$, $B = 100$, and $\epsilon = 0.1$. {The reason that some diagrams seem not to be fully plotted is that those solutions do not work after a certain active user load, i.e., they cannot achieve the target PUPE, no matter how much the $E_b/N_0$ is increased.} As can be observed from Fig. \ref{Fig_Preliminary_Fading}, the CCS-based scheme in \cite{Andreev2022cod} exhibits lower energy efficiency compared to the other alternatives, as it employs a suboptimal coding scheme, whereas the others use strong channel codes, such as LDPC or polar codes.
+The performance of the LDPC-based scheme with joint decoding in \cite{kowshik2020energy} is inferior to that of the ones in \cite{pradhan2022Sparse}, \cite{Kowshik2019sho}, and \cite{andreev2020polar}, which can be attributed to the absence of an efficient SIC block in this LDPC-based approach.
+On the other hand, the TIN-SIC approach in \cite{Kowshik2019sho} and \cite{andreev2020polar} offers a better performance as it allows the receiver to recover the messages of users with a stronger fading coefficient, subtract their effects, and decode the remaining users in subsequent iterations, especially when combined with polar coding as in \cite{andreev2020polar}.
+We also note that the TIN-SIC scheme in \cite{andreev2020polar} is outperformed by the spreading-based solution in \cite{fading4}, and the ODMA-based scheme employing polar codes in \cite{odma2}, which offers the best performance among the proposed schemes, due to the sparsity of the transmissions.

-A summary of URA studies over fading channels involving a single receive antenna is given in Table \ref{Table_SingleAntenna}.
+Overall, the results in fading channels show that CCS-based solutions lack a strong channel code to provide a high energy efficiency.
+Simple TIN-SIC solutions offer a good performance in low user loads, however, they demonstrate the limitations of weak interference management as device density grows.
+The comparative analysis suggests that practical single-antenna fading URA systems will favor ODMA and spreading-based approaches, which can be flexibly adapted to varying user loads without incurring excessive complexity.